bronson/whose-bug/README.md

+### Status

+... and the bug is fixed!
+In the last four years someone made a change to one of the packages in the Gemfile and cured the problem.

+### Original Bug

 There's a bad interaction between a bunch of gems.
 I haven't been able to figure out whose fault it is.